Difference between MySQL Text vs Varchar

 2. TEXT

-On the other side, the Text type values are not kept in the server’s memory of the database.
+Conversely, the Text type values are not kept in the server’s database memory.
 Hence, whenever a user queries Text data, the MySQL server has to view it from the disk.
-This is a much slower process in comparison to varchar.
+This is a much slower process in comparison to Varchar.

 MySQL supports four types of Text data: Text, TinyText, MediumText, and LongText.